 - Child poverty rates are nearly double for indigenous children and new immigrant families, at 40%.

 - One in seven Canadian children resides in a homeless shelter, which are environments that can lead to higher rates of mental and physical health issues.

 - Compared to other developed countries, Canada’s poverty rate is higher than most, ranking 23 out of 34 Organization for Economic Co-operation and Development (OECD) countries.

 - More than 1.5 million women live on a low income, and 21 percent of single mothers raise their children in poverty.
 The Canadian Women’s Foundation works to advance women’s conditions by finding ways out of poverty and helping them build a solid foundation that includes stable housing, childcare and employment skills.

-- The child poverty rate is highest in Toronto at 27 percent, according to the 2014 report, “Divided City: Life in Canada’s Child Poverty Capital.”
-Montreal follows with 25 percent.
+- The child poverty rate is highest in Toronto at 27%, according to the 2014 report, “Divided City: Life in Canada’s Child Poverty Capital.”
+Montreal follows with 25%.

 - Two hundred thousand people are homeless in a year, costing the Canadian economy $7 billion each year.

 Poverty in Canada is a significant issue, but not one that is impossible to solve.
 Various organizations dedicated to addressing the problem have helped those who have experienced major setbacks return to normalcy, to the point where they can live sustainable lives and provide for their families.